ernst-schwaiger/CCD/SecureHTTPSWebServer/SecureWebserver.md

 ## Launch Webserver, Display Page in Browser

 Running `make && make websrv` generates all dependencies and launches the server.
-In order to see the website in a browser, the cerificate `root_cert.pem` is installed upfront, then `https://www.acmecorp.at:44443/` can be accessed:
+In order to see the website in a browser, the certificate `root_cert.pem` is installed upfront, then `https://www.acmecorp.at:44443/` can be accessed:

 ![webserver.png](webserver.png)